Picking Wedding Shoes that Are Uncomfortable

 Buying a Pair You’ll Never Wear Again

 Yes, not matching your dress is a huge mistake to avoid when picking out your wedding shoes, but it would also be a travesty never to wear those shoes again.
 When picking out your wedding shoes, you should consider if and when you’d ever wear them again.
-While the tradition white satin wedding shoe may not work in the office, you could still wear them to other formal events, like the Filipa heel, a nude soft metallic color that has intricate mesh vamp encrusted with sparkling crystals at the front.
+While the traditional satin ivory wedding shoe may not work in the office, you could still wear them to other formal events, like the Elsa heel, a nude color that has hand-beaded sparkling crystals and sequins.

 Forgetting to Put the Shoes in the Budget